Stafford Square, Halifax, West Yorkshire, HX3 0AU

 History Long Term Plan

-In history, guided by the requirements of the National Curriculum 2014, it is our intent that our teaching will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+In history, guided by the requirements of the National Curriculum 2014 and supported by the Kapow Primary Scheme for History, it is our intent that our teaching will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 We aim for our curriculum to ignite pupil’s curiosity about the past so that they ask perceptive questions, think critically, weigh evidence and develop the confidence to make their own judgements.

 • Historical Enquiry: Providing opportunities for children to develop their knowledge and understanding by carrying out investigations into a certain theme or aspect.